aditya-r-m/notebook/README.md

 | c | VIM | cut selected text and Insert before caret |
 | p | VIM | paste selected text from copy/cut operation |
 | [0-9]+ | VIM | Repeat the VIM navigation command that follows |

-The convenience function `save(personal_access_token, targetBranch?)` is available in browser console to directly commit changes to the notebook pages repository on github.